abatilo/signadot-install-testing/README.md

 uses GitHub Actions to run an integration test across multiple versions of Kubernetes.

-We use `kind` to run a Kubernetes cluster in the GitHub Action, and then use the installation instructions for signadot found [here](https://docs.signadot.com/installation/installation/cluster-component/signadot-sidecars).
+We use `k3d` to run a Kubernetes cluster in the GitHub Action, and then use the installation instructions for signadot found [here](https://docs.signadot.com/installation/installation/cluster-component/signadot-sidecars).